-The workshop will be inside for the first half and will go outside for the second half to get practice putting the material to use.
-The course ultimately is designed to build the broader knowledge of the practitioner, so examples of and comparisons between genre and species will be the focus.
+The workshop will be inside for the first third or less, and will go outside to cover individual species.
 However, to make the course as useful as possible, attendees should choose a few species or genre that they want to examine.
 The workshop will be hands on, and questions and interaction is encouraged.

-J. Casey Clapp works as a Tree Inspector for the City of Portland, OR, and was previously a consultant with Tree Solutions, Inc., and manages the Portland, Oregon office.
-He specializes in tree identification, urban forest and individual tree management, tree diagnostics, risk assessments, and tree cones.
+J. Casey Clapp works as a Tree Inspector for the City of Portland, OR, and was previously a consultant with Tree Solutions, Inc. He specializes in tree identification, forest-wide and individual tree management, tree diagnostics, risk assessments, and tree cones.
 He holds a Master of Science degree in Environmental Conservation with a focus in Forest Resources and Arboriculture (University of Massachusetts, Amherst) and a Bachelor of Science degree in Forest Management with a focus on Urban Forestry (Oregon State University).
 He’s been involved in urban forestry and arboriculture since 2010.
 Casey has been studying tree biology and dendrology since 2007, and has presented at conferences across the nation and internationally.
 He’s an ISA Certified Arborist and Qualified Tree Risk Assessor.

 - Cancellations made at least 10 days prior to the event will be refunded at 100%.

 - Cancellations made within 5-9 days of the event will be refunded at 75%.

 - Cancellations made within 1-4 days of the event will be refunded at 50%.

 - Refunds will not be made available for no-shows.